What is the USMLE?

 A man wearing a green doctor robe and a stethoscope, showing his hands folded across his chest

-USMLE is an essential part of the medical licensure process in the United States
+What is USMLE?
+It is an essential part of the medical licensure process in the United States

-The USMLE is a critical milestone for medical students, as it determines their eligibility for residency training programs, licensure, and, ultimately, their ability to practice medicine in the United States.
-This blog post will provide an overview of the USMLE, including its structure, content, and scoring.
+The United States Medical Licensing Examination is a critical milestone for medical students, as it determines their eligibility for residency training programs, licensure, and, ultimately, their ability to practice medicine in the United States.
+This blog post will provide an overview of the USMLE exam, including its structure, content, and scoring.

-There are three must-take steps of USMLE:
+There are three must-take USMLE steps:

 Step 1: Basic Medical Sciences